We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 Fruit bats, like Stellaluna, rely on vision to see.
 Microbats (bats who eat animals ~ at least for the most part!) “see” by using echolocation.
 Microbats depend on echolocation to help them hunt for food at night.
 They send out the sound waves (high pitched sounds) and when the echoes bounce back, they are able to judge what objects (such as insects) are close by.

-You can grab a copy of the entire Stellaluna Unit Study and Lapbook in an easy-to-print file at the end of this post.
+You can grab a copy of the entire Stellaluna Unit Study and Lapbook when you subscribe to the newsletter (using the form at the end of this post).

 Stellaluna Lapbook Printables